-School Permit: Nebraska teens can start driving as early as age 14 if they live more than 1.5 miles from school and either live or attend school outside a metropolitan area.
-If so, they can apply for a School Learner’s Permit (LPE) to allow them to practice driving for a School Permit.
+School Permit: Nebraska teens can start driving as early as age 14 if they either live or attend school outside a metropolitan area.
+If so, they can apply for a School Learner's Permit (LPE) to allow them to practice driving for a School Permit.
 After two months of driving with an LPE, teens can apply for a School Permit that allows them to drive to and from school under the supervision of a licensed driver over 21 years of age.

 Learner's Permit: At age 15, any teen in Nebraska can apply for a Learner's Permit (LPD), which allows them to practice driving with a licensed driver 21 or older.

-Provisional Operator's Permit: At age 16, teens can apply for a Provisional Operator's Permit (POP) which they must hold for at least six months and complete a minimum of 50 hours of driving with 10 being at night, all under the supervision of a driver who is 21 or older.
-During the first six months of holding a POP, there cannot be more than one passenger in car the younger than 19.
+Provisional Operator's Permit: At age 16, teens can apply for a Provisional Operator's Permit (POP) if they have held a School or Learner's Permit for at least six months and complete a minimum of 50 hours of driving with 10 being at night, all under the supervision of a driver who is 21 or older.
+During the first six months of holding a POP, there cannot be more than one passenger in car the younger than 19 who is not a family member.
 There is also no driving between midnight and 6:00 a.m. unless driving to or from a school or work activity.